Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 The jalapeño is rated between 2,500 and 8,000 SHU.

-That sounds like a lot and if you’ve ever bitten into a fresh jalapeño, you might be able to attest to that being true.
+That sounds like a lot, and if you’ve ever bitten into a fresh jalapeño, you might be able to attest to that being true.

-However, the jalapeño is a relative lightweight.
+However, the jalapeño is relatively lightweight.

 Let’s move up the scale.